DZMB: The Kabisyo era and the ratings game

-On February 14, 2000, coinciding with the 25th anniversary, 90.7 Love Radio was relaunched with a new logo and the tagline "Kailangan pa bang i-memorize yan?
-Bisyo na 'to!" to have become common everyday expressions of many Filipinos.
-Since the relaunch, 90.7 Love Radio has been reformatted as a masa (contemporary MOR) station after the success of its sister FM station Yes FM 101.1 (now 101.1 Yes The Best).
-Over the next years, 90.7 Love Radio became a top-rated station after dethroning Yes FM 101.1 in the radio survey, the success would maintain its #1 position in the FM radio ratings for the next few years.
+On February 14, 2000, marking its 25th anniversary, 90.7 Love Radio was relaunched with a fresh new logo and the catchy tagline "Kailangan pa bang i-memorize 'yan?
+Bisyo na 'to!"- phrases that soon became part of the everyday vocabulary of many Filipinos.
+Following the relaunch, the station was reformatted into a masa-oriented contemporary MOR (Middle of the Road) station, inspired by the rising popularity of its sister station, Yes FM 101.1.
+In the years that followed, 90.7 Love Radio steadily climbed the ratings, eventually surpassing Yes FM 101.1 to become the top-rated FM station.
+Its strong listener base and relatable programming helped it maintain the #1 spot in FM radio ratings for several consecutive years.

-The early 2000s also began the careers of popular radio personalities.
-Chris Tsuper and Nicole Hyala launched their own program Tambalang Balasubas at Balahura, originally aired on a late-afternoon/early-evening slot before moving to its current morning slot.
-Since then, the program began to broadcast via satellite on all Love Radio stations nationwide.
+In 2004, 90.7 Love Radio became the launchpad for the careers of now-iconic radio personalities Chris Tsuper and Nicole Hyala.
+The duo introduced their program Tambalang Balasubas at Balahura, which initially aired during a late-afternoon to early-evening time slot before moving to its current and highly popular morning schedule.
+Due to its massive success and loyal following, the program eventually began airing via satellite across all Love Radio stations nationwide, further cementing its status as a staple in Filipino radio entertainment.

-In the mid-2000s, John Gemperle joined the station under his on-air moniker "Papa Jack".
-He would later launch his love advice program TLC: True Love Conversations, which became one of the most popular night-time radio shows until his departure from the station on December 16, 2016.
+In 2007, John Gemperle, widely known by his on-air name "Papa Jack" joined the station.
+He quickly rose to prominence after launching TLC: True Love Conversations, a love advice program that became one of the most popular night-time radio shows.
+Papa Jack remained a staple of the station until his departure on December 16, 2016.
+He subsequently moved to 106.7 Energy FM on March 20, 2017.

-Following MBC's acquisition of 96.3 DWRK from the Hodreal family in 2008, MBC reassigned DZMB back to its original station licensee Cebu Broadcasting Company, as the latter took ownership of the said new station.
+Following MBC's acquisition of 96.3 DWRK from the Hodreal family in 2008, the company strategically reallocated DZMB to its original station licensee Cebu Broadcasting Company.
+This is to allow the transfer of 96.3's license to MBC's own franchise, streamlining the company's broadcast portfolio.

-On October 2, 2019, the main studios of 90.7 Love Radio at the MBC Building in CCP Complex, Pasay, along with its sister MBC Manila radio stations, were affected by a major fire that originated in the nearby Star City theme park.
-In interim, Love Radio broadcast from its backup studio at BSA Twin Towers in Ortigas Center, Mandaluyong, where its transmitter is located.
+On October 2, 2019, a major fire broke out at the Star City theme park, affecting the main studios of 90.7 Love Radio at the MBC Building in CCP Complex, Pasay, along with its sister stations under MBC.
+In the aftermath, Love Radio temporarily operated from its backup studio at the BSA Twin Towers in Ortigas Center, Mandaluyong, where its transmitter is located.